rwaldron/etherport/README.md

 8. Open the serial terminal and copy the IP address
 9. Obtain your ethernet port IP address (many ways to do this)
 10. In the Arduino IDE, open File -> Examples -> Firmata -> StandardFirmataEthernet
+11. Uncomment the includes for your particular hardware see [Options A, B and C in the Network Configuration notes](https://github.com/firmata/arduino/blob/ethernet/examples/StandardFirmataEthernet/StandardFirmataEthernet.ino#L67-L111).
-11. Update these lines with your computer and board IP addresses:
+12. Update these lines with your computer and board IP addresses:
   - This is the computer's address
   ```
   #define remote_ip IPAddress(10, 0, 0, 3)